 - NPO HR Directors, Learning and Development leads, and Chief Executives.

 The centrepiece of the data gathering was a full-day Open Space workshop.
 This provided best practice examples of talent attraction, recruitment and retention, as well as recommendations for future diversity strategy.

-Our final research report, ‘Enabling a Shift’ is currently awaiting publication.
+Our final research report, ‘Making a Shift’, was published in January 2018.
 It includes sets of recommendations for short-, medium- and long-term action planning, clustered under the following themes: